 Do you ever create something without knowing exactly why?
 You just have to do it and get it out of your system.
 That’s what happened with me and “Beach Days”.
 It didn’t become clear to me why I created them until I did some soul searching and journaling.

 What really got me thinking was my husband saying that to him, they looked like a distant, unreachable utopia.
 At first I wasn’t too happy about that.
-No one likes to be reminded that something they want is out of reach.

 But maybe he was on to something.
 There is a melancholic longing in the images and a wish for carefree days that sometimes seem to exist only in pictures.
 I shot them on one of those perfect beach days you wish could go on forever.
 But why did I create these images this way?
 I tried to dig deeper.